You may have heard these little tidbits of advice from other dog owners:

 I have been training dogs for many years and I have never come across a chemical that will deter a dog from relieving themselves.
 These sprays contain synthetic pheromones that can only encourage your dog to go.
 While this may give your dog incentive to do their business in a specific spot, it won’t prevent indoor accidents.

 “Leave back door open so they can just go outside whenever they want.”

 Initially this may sound like a great idea, providing your puppy the opportunity to eliminate whenever they want.
 A great tool once your puppy is grown and potty trained.
 However, for initial training this can be detrimental in two distinct ways:

 #1 – This does nothing to train your puppy that “inside” is different than “outside”.
 How can you teach them which is the bathroom if you have no control over when they go?

 #2 – Even if you do get them to distinguish where to go, you are not helping your puppy gain bladder control!
-This will going perpetuate going outside every 15-30 minutes, because they never developed the ability to hold it.
+This will eventually become going outside every 15-30 minutes, because they never developed the ability to hold it.

 Crate training is by far the best way to house train your pet.

 1) Crate train your puppy.
 Get him to love the crate with treats and things that keep him busy.